gc3pie/gc3pie/gc3apps/inapic/README-gtrac.txt

 Note: expected folder structure:
 * 1 subfodler for each subject.
 * In each subject folder,
-* 1 subfolder for each TimePoint.
+* 1 'dmrirc' file
-* Each TimePoint folder should contain 2 input NFTI files.
+  * Note: paths within the 'dmrirc' files should be *all* relative
+* bvals file
+* raw data folders as specified in the 'dmrirc' file

 ``gtrac`` help
 ===============